grdeveloper/myframe/README.md

 All you need is ` npm install` to install packages.
 After reading the files surely you will start coding in Angular much easier.

+To run webpack server ` npm run start `.
+And to build the project ` npm run build `.